world-of-webcraft/reactor/README.md

 # reactor
+Welcome to the Reactor component library!

+All contributions are much welcome.
+If you have something just push it in the misc folder and the mages of webcraft will do the rest.
+If you feel like applying to the rules of development just see ----->

 Rules of development:

 * Components should follow atomic design as followed: If a component is a styled component or a animated component it is an atom | If a component is composed of one or more atom/s it is a molecule | If a component is composed of one or more atom/s and one or more molecule/s it is a compound | If a component is composed of one or more atom/s and one or more molecule/s and one or more compound/s it is an organism.